Jerry Moss: Horse racing

+Art Collection

+Part of his art collection sold for over $60 million at Christie's New York on 9 November 2023.

-Personal life
+Personal life and death

-Jerry Moss married Tina (Morse) Moss in 2019, after dating since 2016.
-They live in Bel Air, California, and Maui, Hawaii.
+Moss was married three times: his marriages to Helen Sandra Rusetos and to Ann Holbrook ended in divorce.
+Moss married Tina Morse in 2019, after dating since 2016.
+They lived in Bel Air, California and Maui, Hawaii.

+He died from natural causes at his Bel Air home on August 16, 2023, at the age of 88.

 Philanthropy

-In 2020, Jerry and his wife Tina donated $25,000,000 to The Music Center in downtown Los Angeles.
-This was the largest single contribution ever made to The Music Center.
+In 2020, Moss and his wife Tina donated $25,000,000 to the Music Center in downtown Los Angeles, the largest single contribution ever made to the venue.